 telephone our Booking Secretary: Mrs Sheila Swinbank 01729 850458

-Art and Architecture Lecture - Friday 14 September 2018
+History of Art and Architecture Lecture - 29 March 2019

 Coffee Mornings are held on most Saturday mornings from 10am to 11.30am, usually helping to raise funds for local charitable causes.
-There is just one date available during 2018 on 29th December.
-Contact Sheila Swinbank on 01729 850458 if you wish to book a coffee morning.
+Contact Sheila Swinbank on 01729 850458 if you wish to book a coffee morning during 2019.
+There are not many slots left.
 The next planned coffee mornings are being run as follows:

 Latest 200 Club results